Pchank/HRSOD/README.md

 (To be continue .........)

 Two HRSOD benchmarks for evaluation.
-Please check the following link:
+Please check the following links:

 DAVIS-SOD Benchmark
 ---------------------------------------------------------------------------------